briannag31/rn-quiz-final/README.md

 ## Future Updates
 - add funtionality for user to create their own trivia questions/decks
 - change AsyncStorage to backend server with firebase
+- figure out why sometimes answer choices show up as undefined, but not other times (could be the DB).